-- Maximum carrier size accepted: 122cm x 81.3cm x 89cm (48 in. x 32 in. x 35 in.) at check-in; larger cages must be shipped via Air Transat cargo and advance arrangements are required.
+- Maximum carrier size accepted at check-in: 122cm x 81.3cm x 89cm (48 in. x 32 in. x 35 in.); larger cages must be shipped via Air Transat cargo and advance arrangements are required.

 - The cage must provide sufficient space for the animal to stand up straight-legged, turn around, and lie down.
 For the comfort and safety of the animal, cages that do not comply with the requirements described above will be denied for transportation of the animal.

 Guide for selecting the correct crate for the animal: